RecaMedia/JayDMS-Dev/README.md

 ## How Do I Contribute?

 * Fork the repository.
-This means that you will have a copy of the repository under RecaMedia/JayDMS-Dev.
 * Clone the repository to your local machine.
-* Create a new branch for your fix.
+* Create a new branch for your fix or feature.
 * Make the appropriate changes for the issue you are trying to address or the feature that you want to add.
 * Submit a pull request to the upstream repository.
 * Title the pull request with a short description of the changes made and the issue or bug number associated with your change.